agrc/gis.utah.gov/about/policy/sgid/index.md

 - The dataset is no longer being updated by the steward.
 - The steward has requested us to remove the dataset.
 - A more authoritative source for the dataset exists elsewhere.
-- Links that have been abandoned and don't return a proper web page.
+- A link has been abandoned and no longer returns a proper web page.

 ### "Static" Datasets
 {: .text-left}